handlebars-lang/handlebars.js/README.markdown

 To build Handlebars.js from scratch, you'll want to run `rake build` in the root of the project.
 That will build Handlebars and output the results to the dist/ folder.
-To run tests, run `rake spec` or `npm test`.
+To run tests, run `grunt test` or `npm test`.
 You can also run our set of benchmarks with `rake bench`.

 If you notice any problems, please report them to the GitHub issue tracker at